← Minox A

 the body of the camera is made of aluminum.

-When closed, it measures only 97 x 27 x 15 mm, allowing it to be
+When closed, it measures just 97 x 27 x 15 mm, allowing it to be

 concealed easily, e.g. in the palm of a hand